ibm-cloud-docs/log-analysis/monitor_cfapp_logs.md

 {: class="simple-tab-table"}

-The following table outlines the different methods that you can use to collect and monitor CF logs when you use the {{site.data.keyword.la_full_notm}} service in {{site.data.keyword.cloud_notm}}:
+The following table summarizes the different methods that you can use to collect and monitor CF logs when you use the {{site.data.keyword.la_full_notm}} service in {{site.data.keyword.cloud_notm}}:

 | CF resource              | Through the service platform logs logging instance in a region | Through a custom logging instance by using Syslog drains       |
 |--------------------------|:--------------------------------------------------:|:--------------------------------------------------:|